MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-servers-rms-connector.md

 -   **For Exchange 2016 and Exchange 2013**: Client access servers and mailbox servers

--   **For Exchange 2010**: Client access servers and hub transport servers
+-   **For Exchange 2010 and Exchange 2019**: Client access servers and hub transport servers

 -   **For SharePoint**: Front-end SharePoint webservers, including those hosting the Central Administration server